Roy H. Park School of Communications: The Ithacan

 The Ithacan is Ithaca College's official newspaper.
 The paper is written, edited and published by students.
 The Ithacan is available in print every Thursday morning and online.
 The Ithacan and its staff have won many major collegiate journalism awards, most notably, the Associated Collegiate Press' National Pacemaker Awards (widely considered the Pulitzer Prize of collegiate journalism) and many New York State Press Association awards.

 Ithaca College Radio

 Ithaca College is home to two student-operated radio stations.

-92 WICB

 92 WICB is an FCC-licensed station that operates at 4100 Watts at 91.7 FM.
 Programming is also streamed live on its website, through the iHeartRadio app, and WICB's iOS app.
 The majority of its programming falls under the modern rock category, with a variety of specialty programming also available.
 While broadcasting modern rock, the station is run similarly to a commercial modern rock station, with the inclusion of playlists planned by the programming and music departments that include leeway for listener requests and DJ choices.
 The station was honored with the MTVU Woodie Award for Best College Radio Station.
 They were also named the Top Collegiate Radio Station by The Princeton Review.